growthbeing/eat-the-frog/README.md

 **```"If it's your job to eat a frog, it's best to do it first thing in the morning.```**<br>
 **```And if it's your job to eat two frogs, it's best to eat the biggest one first."```**

+### Resources

+- What Is Eat the Frog?
+A Dead Simple System for Productivity Minimalists [https://todoist.com/productivity-methods/eat-the-frog](https://todoist.com/productivity-methods/eat-the-frog)